The coherent-state transformation in quantum electrodynamics coupled cluster theory: Conclusion

 \section{Conclusion}

 We analysed the coherent-state transformation in QED-CC theory from the perspective of its non-vanishing commutator with the polaritonic cluster operator.
-Specifically, we showed that for a CS-parametrized QED-HF reference state, the QED-CC Lagrangian is subject to CS-transformed polaritonic Hamiltonian, cluster and deexcitation operators.
-Consequently, the CS-transformation renormalizes both QED-CC energy and ground state approximation for molecules with permanent dipole moment or non-vanishing total charge.
-This result augments the original formulation of QED-CC theory, which restricts the CS-transformation to the polaritonic Hamiltonian.
-We furthermore showed that single-photon excitations behave differently under the CS-transformation compared to electronic and mixed ones such that the fully CS-transformed QED-CC approach cannot formally be rewritten in terms of redefined quantities mimicking the original QED-CC formulation.
-In addition, the CS-transformation is shown to support only QED-CC truncation schemes where the orders of purely electronic excitation operators and electronic components in mixed excitation operators coincide, while other schemes are subject to ``spurious'' excited state contributions.
-We finally analysed the frequency-dependence of the renormalization corrections, which are small for large cavity frequencies such that the original QED-CC ansatz is then presumably a good approximation.
-In contrast, the low-frequency limit $\omega_c\to 0$ is characterized by a divergence of the QED-HF reference state for systems with permanent dipole moment, which is only recovered for the fully CS-transformed QED-CC ansatz.
-A recently reported smooth convergence of the QED-CC energy to a constant low-frequency limit might in this context be understood as consequence of a neglected non-vanishing commutator between CS-transformation and the polaritonic cluster operator.
-Since we limited our discussion to the ground state problem, it remains to be analysed how the equation-of-motion formulation of QED-CC theory for excited states is affected by the CS-transformation.
-Our analysis eventually suggests that renormalization might also affect other correlation methods building upon a mean-field ansatz in CS-representation.
-We hope this work stimulates further investigations of basic assumptions in \textit{ab initio} polaritonic chemistry and the connection between \textit{ab initio} QED and CBO frameworks.
+Specifically, we showed that for a CS-parametrized QED-HF reference state, the QED-CC Lagrangian is subject to CS-transformed polaritonic Hamiltonian, cluster and deexcitation operators, which we named renormalized QED-CC.
+The latter is subject to renormalization corrections of QED-CC energy and amplitude equations for molecules with permanent dipole moment or non-vanishing total charge, which depends on the light-matter interaction strength and the cavity frequency.
+Moreover, the CS transformation seemingly supports only QED-CC truncation schemes where the orders of purely electronic excitation operators and electronic components in mixed excitation operators coincide, while other schemes are subject to ``spurious'' excited state contributions.
+We furthermore showed that the original and the renormalized QED-CC formalism fundamentally differ in the definition of photon states, which are identified as displaced number states and photon-added coherent states.
+Two-photon contributions to the polaritonic cluster operator are shown to renormalize single-photon and mixed-doubles contributions while providing higher-order corrections of electronic singles amplitudes.
+For large cavity frequencies, renormalization corrections become small rendering both methods similar.
+In contrast, the low-frequency limit, $\omega_c\to 0$, is characterized by a divergence of ground state and correlation energy in renormalized QED-CC traced back to the definition of photon basis states.
+A recently reported smooth convergence of the QED-CC energy to a constant low-frequency limit is discussed in the context of multi-photon excitations and problems arising in the definition of a polaritonic ground state in the presence of non-adiabatic coupling to an energetically low-lying excited state manifold.
+The role of the cavity-Born-Oppenheimer (CBO) framework and related CBO-CC implementations is highlighted for the low-frequency regime.